remilapeyre/vault-acme/website/source/docs/secrets/acme/index.html.md

 end users and that clients will accept.
 Currently only Let's Encrypt implement the ACME standard.

+Vault ACME can natively solve the DNS-01 challenges but need a [sidecar](/docs/secrets/acme/sidecar.html) for the HTTP-01 and TLS-ALPN-01 challenges.

 -> **NOTE:** The directory URLs in all examples in this provider reference Let's Encrypt's staging server endpoint.
 For production use, change the directory URLs to the production endpoints, which can be found [here](https://letsencrypt.org/docs/acme-protocol-updates/).